carlysandler/kickstarter-analysis/README.md

 ## Overview of Project
 ---
-The purpose of the following project was to complete
+The purpose of the following project was to complete a thourough analysis on a Kickstart Crowdfunding data set.
+The data set and brief was provded by Louise, whom required the help of an analyst, to understand the relativity of her personal fundraising success.
+Her play _Fever_, quickly received enough pledges from the Kickstarter community to come close to her fundraising goal.

+  - 1) manipulate a raw data set, a population sample of and perfrom

 ### Purpose